Teen Therapy (14+) in California

 difficult experiences, loss, or major life changes that are hard to process

-If you decide to move forward, sessions are scheduled in a way that fits your teen’s routine.
+From there, we help match you with a therapist who fits your needs, preferences, and lived experiences.
+Sessions are then scheduled in a way that fits your teen's routine.
 Everything is done online, making it easier to stay consistent without adding extra pressure.

 Sessions are designed to feel: